 The European School became a College Board member in November 2015.
-The school gained a membership of the Council of International Schools (CIS) in 2016.
+The school was accredited by the Council of International Schools (CIS) in 2019.

+In 2020 European School International Baccalaureate Diploma programme successfully completed reauthorization process allowing to offer the Diploma Programme to parents and students for further five years.
 As an International School, the European School has become a school where Georgian and foreign students learn in a mutually supportive environment.
 Indeed, a major objective is the facilitation of our students to become internationally minded global citizens.